augchan42/augchan42.github.io/_posts/2025-08-02-configuring-browser-tools-mcp-claude-code.md

 ## Conclusion

 Configuring MCP servers with Claude Code doesn't have to be complicated.
-The key insight is understanding that stdio-based servers like the browser-tools MCP require explicit registration with Claude to function properly.
-By following these two simple steps - verifying the server works independently and then registering it with Claude - you can quickly get your MCP server up and running.
+The key insight is understanding that the browser-tools system uses a two-server architecture where both components need to be running for everything to work properly.
+By following these two simple steps - starting the Node.js middleware server and then registering the MCP server with Claude - you can quickly get your browser tools up and running.

-The browser-tools MCP server is now ready to provide browser automation functionality through Claude Code, enabling powerful AI-assisted web interactions and testing scenarios.
+The browser-tools system is now ready to provide browser automation functionality through Claude Code, enabling powerful AI-assisted web interactions and testing scenarios.

 ---